ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Users are cautioned to read the sections on [limitations](#limitations) and [error sources](#error-sources) in InSAR products before attempting to use InSAR data.
 For a more complete description of the properties of SAR, see our [Introduction to SAR](../guides/sar_intro.md) guide.

 ## Introduction
-Interferometric Synthetic Aperture Radar (InSAR) processing uses two SAR images of the same area to determine geometric properties of the surface.
+Interferometric Synthetic Aperture Radar (InSAR) processing uses two SAR images collected over the same area to determine geometric properties of the surface.
 Missions such as Sentinel-1 are [designed for](https://sentinel.esa.int/web/sentinel/missions/sentinel-1/mission-objectives) monitoring surface deformation using InSAR, which is optimal when acquisitions are made from a consistent location in space ([short perpendicular baseline](#baselines)) over regular time intervals.

 The phase measurements of two SAR images acquired at different times from the same place in orbit are differenced to detect and quantify surface changes, such as deformation caused by earthquakes, volcanoes, or groundwater subsidence.